How To Start Dating At Different Stages Of Life

 Be careful not to repeatedly accuse your partner of cheating simply because you fear that history will repeat itself.
 Unless you have proof or a solid reason to believe that s/he is cheating on you, then all you are doing is driving a wedge between the two of you until your partner eventually gets fed up with your lack of trust and leaves.
 At the very least, the strain on the relationship will only serve to make you both miserable.

 Finally, it may be tempting to limit your search to those who also know the pain of being cheated on because you may think that these people will be the least likely to cheat.
 After all, they know the pain of being on the receiving end, so why would they do that to someone else?
 While the logic there is sound, you may be depriving yourself of a potentially perfect mate, as someone who hasn't been cheated on may still be capable of understanding and sympathizing with you, perhaps even better than someone who has been cheated on before.

 After the death of your spouse, you may find it pointless to start dating again.
 Why look for Mr. or Mrs. Right when you already had that person, and now they're gone?
 But it is important to take care of yourself, which means living your life to the fullest and actively working to make yourself happy.
 Some people are perfectly happy being single, while others feel incomplete without someone to share their lives.

 As a widower, getting back into the dating game may be intimidating.
-You may feel rusty like dating is something that kids do, and you're not sure how to do it now as an adult.
+You may feel rusty, like dating is something that kids do, and you're not sure how to do it now at this stage in your life.

 First and foremost, it is important that you have taken as much time as you needed to heal from the loss of your spouse before embarking on something new.
-It can take years for you to be fully comfortable with the idea, and that's okay.
+It may take some time for you to be fully comfortable with the idea, and that's okay.
 Only you can know for sure what feels comfortable and what's right for you.

 Looking for additional dating advice?
 Consider reaching out to one of our licensed BetterHelp counselors, who are available 24/7 for assistance.